quin2k/FrozenSoul-Application/README.md

 Once you've completed the project, upload it to github and reply with a link to the project and we will move forward to the next steps on the application.
 After 7 days, if the project is not uploaded for review, the application will be declined.
-[IN PROGRESS]
+[DONE]

 Author Note:
 I tried to go above and beyond - since both the Join Message and System Messages are referred